 Making the filling:

-- In a medium bowl, stir together the cornflour, raisins, and pecans with a fork until all fruit and nuts are fully coated.
+- In a medium bowl, stir together the cornflour, raisins, and roughly-chopped pecans with a fork until all fruit and nuts are fully coated.

 - Fold the egg whites into the cream mixture gently, until no lumps or streaks remain.
-Pour this into the blind-baked crust, then sprinkle over the coated raisins/nuts and lightly press them in, smoothing over the top.
+Pour this into the pre-baked crust, then sprinkle over the coated raisins/nuts and lightly press them in, smoothing over the top.

 - Bake for 30-35 minutes, turning the tin halfway through for even baking.
 Turn the oven off and leave the pie in as the oven cools for another 10 minutes or so.
 The filling should be lightly browned and have only the slightest of wobbles in the middle.
 When done, remove the tin to a cooling rack and let the pie cool (about 1 hour) before turning out.